IPhone SE (1st generation): Software

 iPhone SE originally shipped with iOS 9.3, supporting iPhone 6- and 6s-exclusive features such as Apple Pay, Live Photos, Retina Flash, and always-on Siri voice activation.
 The SE is compatible with iOS 15.
 During the WWDC 2019 Keynote, Apple announced, that iPhone SE, 6s, and 6s Plus would support most of the main features of iOS 13.
 This includes the new dark mode (which aims to reduce eye strain), and Low Data Mode for restricting background network (both Wi-Fi and mobile network) usage.
 Along with iPhone 6s and 6s Plus, iPhone SE is the oldest iPhone to support iOS 13, iOS 14, and iOS 15.
-It does not support iOS 16, iOS 17 or iOS 18.
+It does not support iOS 16 and beyond.

 Reception

 CNET considered the iPhone SE to be a "great choice at the small end, with no compromises", and lauded Apple for adapting iPhone 6s's hardware to three different form factors while "consumers loved the battery life and that it still had a headphone jack".

 The Verge considered iPhone SE to be much-improved and well-designed with great battery life, and its screen size the only hindrance to multitasking and certain apps.
 Giving the device 8.7 out of 10, The Verge said the iPhone SE is "today's tech in yesterday's phone body" and warned not to overly praise something just for doing its job.

 TechCrunch said it was "the best phone ever made", appealing to people who prefer a smaller, highly pocketable phone.

 GSMArena wrote that iPhone SE "struck the right balance between size, cost and performance", helping Apple beat sales expectations, and that it was strategic in India and China where Apple struggles to match its Western markets.

 Tom's Guide acclaimed iPhone SE for being an affordable and compact smartphone with a headphone jack, saying it can be both held comfortably and slipped into a jeans pocket and almost forgotten, unlike a big-screen device however thin.
 There was praise for the ability to listen to music and charge the phone at the same time.

-The Next Web described Apple's iPhone SE as "the best looking phone it's ever made", citing the beautiful satin finish bead-blasted aluminum body and classy chamfered edges.
+The Next Web described Apple's iPhone SE as "the best looking phone it's ever made", citing the satin finish bead-blasted aluminum body and chamfered edges.